vaskocuturilo/Regions-Service/README.md

 - Will be adding user controller :heavy_check_mark:
 - Will be adding Jest unit testing for node JS
 - Fix the UI interface
 - will be adding the Google map.
+- Will be adding logout timeout functionality.
+- Will be adding UI form for api_key.

 ### Actuator